Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And then I think it really contributed to us losing.

-And meanwhile, this is why when I say, like in that initial piece, there was something that I respected in what Kirk was doing, like going in, having debates, using them opportunistically.
+And meanwhile, this is why when I say, like, in that initial piece, there was something that I respected in what Kirk was doing, like going in, having debates, using them opportunistically.

-A lot of people throwing back at me that, oh, he wasn't debating to find truth.
+A lot of people throw them back at me that, oh, he wasn't debating to find truth.
+Of course, he wasn't debating to find the truth.

+He was doing politics.
 He was trying to persuade people.

 And I've watched on our side, not opportunistic engagement, but a lot of, I would say,